-The remuneration of Legal & General is assessed on a quarterly basis at the following rates per annum on the market value of the Plan's assets under management in each pooled investment fund at the end of every quarter.
+The remuneration of Legal & General is assessed on a quarterly basis on the market value of the Plan's assets under management in each pooled investment fund or each "fund of two" at the end of every quarter.
+The Trustee considers that this is the most appropriate fee structure for index tracking pooled funds or holdings in a "fund of two" investment.